When Can You Fly After Wisdom Teeth Removal and Why?

 The removal of your wisdom teeth is a common and relatively simple dental procedure that millions of people under go each year.
 However, the pain and inconvenience that it brings after the surgery can cause anxiety to those who have to undergo it.
 After all, having surgery in your mouth can be a terrifying experience and it is only natural to wonder what you should or shouldn’t do afterwards.

-In this article, we will explore the reason behind the 48 hours and and why it is important to take certain precautions to avoid post-operative complications.
+While it may be tempting to hop on a plane and head out on your next adventure, you should first understand the risks associated with flying too soon after wisdom teeth removal.
+In this article, we will explore the reason behind the wait and and why it is important to take certain precautions to avoid any post-operative complications.

+Secondly, the 24 to 48 hours healing period also gives time for the blood clot to fully form in the socket where the removed wisdom teeth once was, thus reducing the chances of dry socket.
 A dry socket (also known as alveolar osteitis) is a painful medical condition that happens in approximately 5 to 8% of the patients who had their wisdom teeth removed.
 The condition occurs when the blood clot formed in the socket is dislodged or dissolves.
 This exposes the underlying bone and nerves to the harsh elements of the mouth, causing a wide range of symptoms including a persistent and intense pain, bad breath, and a foul taste in the mouth.
-In the worse cases, the dry socket becomes infected and it progresses to chronic bone infection, or osteomyelitis.
+In some cases, the dry socket becomes infected and it progresses to chronic bone infection, or osteomyelitis.

 You may be interested in: Headache After Wisdom Teeth Removal.
 Why and How You Can Reduce It